• Train

 Computer vision in construction using YOLOv7 – built on Viso Suite

 Yes.
-The open-source license for OpenCV was chosen so that developers can build commercial products using all or part of OpenCV.
-Therefore, companies are under no obligation to opensource their product or to return improvements to the public domain (copyleft), though many do and contribute to the large community.
+The organization chose the open-source license for developers to build commercial products using all or part of OpenCV.
+Therefore, companies are under no obligation to open-source their product or to return improvements to the public domain.
+However, many do and continue to contribute to the large community.

 Driving upgrades to faster processors would generate more income for Intel than selling some extra software.
 This is probably why the free and open code originated from a hardware vendor rather than a software company.

-OpenCV receives many user contributions, and central development has largely moved outside Intel.
-It was later supported by Willow Garage and the computer vision startup Itseez which Intel acquired in 2016.
+The open-source library receives many user contributions, and central development has largely moved outside Intel.
+Willow Garage later supported it, as well as the computer vision startup, Itseez, acquired by Intel in 2016.

 Downloading and Installing OpenCV

 How to install OpenCV on Windows: To install OpenCV, download the executable installation and run it.
 It will install OpenCV and register DirectShow filters.
-After, OpenCV can be used.
+Once you have finally installed OpenCV, you’re ready to begin.

 OpenCV Demo for Testing

-Check out this link to a quick demo OpenCV app where you can test selected image processing and image conversion functions and test OpenCV with your own images without installing the libraries.
+Check out this link for a quick demo OpenCV app.
+You can test selected image processing, image conversion functions, and OpenCV itself without installing the libraries.

 Find the free app with an exemplary OpenCV software demo here.